We Need to Talk About Your Architecture.

 This is an intervention.

 If you need to completely rebuild your architecture to "leverage" AI, you don't know how to build and scale.
-You've already told on yourself.
+You're also telling on yourself.
+Whooops.

-Every few months, companies love announcing some massive secret.
+Every few months, ya'll seem to love announcing an upcoming massive secret.
 A stealth project.
-Something they're *so extremely excited about*.
+Something you're so extremely excited about.

 And then the unveiling...